dotboris/hidden-hippo/HACKING.md

 ### Vagrant

 If you don't already have it, install [vagrant](https://www.vagrantup.com/downloads.html).
-You'll also going to need either VMware or VirtualBox.
+You're also going to need either VMware or VirtualBox.

 Setup the VM with: (This will create a VM with a working dev environment.)